open-contracting/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-If `cbc:CalculationExpressionCode[@listName="usage"]` is not set to "used", discard.
-Otherwise, this field is maps to the same `SelectionCriterion` objects as created for BT-747, BT-749, BT-750, BT-752, BT-7531 and BT-7532.
+This field maps to the same `SelectionCriterion` objects as created for BT-750, BT-752, BT-7531, BT-7532 and BT-809-Lot.

 - [Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot).
 - For each `efac:SelectionCriteria`, add or update a corresponding `SelectionCriterion` object in the lot's `.selectionCriteria.criteria`.